 Recovery: Frank cannot recover the funds, nor is he likely to determine the identity of the thief.

-- Sweeping a paper wallet creates a normal transaction into an existing wallet address, depleting the paper wallet.
+- Sweeping a paper wallet generates a transaction moving all unspent outputs into a wallet address, depleting the paper wallet.
 The paper wallet private key is never again used by the wallet software.
 Unless you have a compelling reason to do otherwise, sweep paper wallets instead of importing them.
 This is especially important for paper wallets that you did not generate yourself securely.

 Partial Loss of Funds

 Although the examples in the previous section resulted in complete loss of funds, the same mechanisms also allow for partial loss.
 These conditions were assumed, which may or may not hold at the time a change address problem arises: